KwameTaylor/bachelorette-predictor/README.md

 * Utilize clustering in feature engineering
 * Deploy predictor as a software product
 * Tune the hyperparameters of my Random Forest Regressor and use Grid-Search
-* Use my best model to predict on the current season of The Bachelorette
+* Use my best model to predict on the current season of The Bachelorette (I haven't seen past episode three yet :D)
 * Add visual to my data dictionary for my engineered features
 </details>